Important Note – Please Read

 Giving the player a flash light and the option to sprint

-Before we get to making the weapons work, there is a couple more things we should add.
+Before we get to making the weapons work, there are a couple more things we should add.

 Many FPS games have an option to sprint and a flashlight.
 We can easily add these to our player, so let’s do that!